MichaelFerrier/HTMCLA/readme.txt

 Getting Started
 ===========================================================================================

-After gettinh HTMCLA built and running, I recommend testing the various example network files that can be found in the "data" subdirectory.
+After getting HTMCLA built and running, I recommend testing the various example network files that can be found in the "data" subdirectory.
 Open each one in a text editor, and you will find comments at the top of each file with a brief description and instructions.
 Most of them are specialized toward a particular example. net_test.xml includes many diffrent examples, which can be tested by un-commenting